 The VRC holds bound copies of the Art History Program’s MA thesis and capstone papers from 1957 until the present day.
 Projects completed after 2013 are accessible in digital format through the main library’s catalog.
 Papers completed in 2013 or before have been scanned and are accessible through the American University Digital Research Archive (AU password required).

 Digital capstones created in EdSpace or Omeka are accessible through the library catalog.

 For any questions about access to bound or digital theses, please contact the Visual Resources Curator, Sam Sadow (email@example.com).

 This collection has approximately 2,100 art and architecture books focused tightly around the coursework of the Art History Program.
 Books can be searched through the main library online catalog and do not circulate.
 There is also a small collection of art-related DVDs.

 To search the collection, go to the online catalog search screen.
 Click on Advanced Search and click More Limits to select the location called AU: Visual Resources Center, Katzen Art Center.

 The AV Equipment Office, located within the VRC, circulates photo, video, and sound equipment to students currently enrolled in Studio Art or Graphic Design classes.
 A valid student id is required, as well as a signed equipment use agreement form.
-Equipment is included in the main library online catalog and described on Art Studio equipment blog and Graphic Design equipment blog.
+Equipment is included and searchable in the main library's online catalog, but there are more detailed descriptions and images of each item, as well as links to operating manuals in some cases, on the Studio Art and Graphic Design equipment blogs.
 Advanced equipment requires faculty approval.
 Equipment is available only when the office is open and overdue and damage fees are strictly enforced.
-Hours change each semester, see office for current schedule.